-Listening to the Jefferson Award recipients' stories this year was inspirational - including Dr. Anthony Fauci's mission to save lives and contribute to improved scientific understanding, and Joan Cooney's initiative to make education more equitable and accessible through the creation of Sesame Street.
+Listening to the Jefferson Award recipients' stories was inspirational - including Dr. Anthony Fauci's mission to save lives and contribute to improved scientific understanding in the general public, and Joan Cooney's initiative to make education more equitable and accessible through the creation of Sesame Street.
 As a long-time race relations advocate, I view the Samuel S. Beard Award as especially meaningful, since previous recipients include amazing role models such as the co-founders of the Black Lives Matter movement.

 Please read on to get a glimpse into our ongoing Bridging Tech journey (each panel was created as updates occurred).